Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-modelling-instructions-english.rst

 For an actor, acting corresponds mostly to:

-- changing its private state (ex: changing the value of an attribute)
+- changing its private state (e.g. changing the value of an attribute)
-- sending messages to other actors (ex: to notify them that some event occurred)
+- sending messages to other actors (e.g. to notify them that some event occurred)
-- possibly, triggering side-effects (ex: sending a message to the distributed trace system)
+- possibly, triggering side-effects (e.g. sending a message to the distributed trace system)

 ..
 Note:: Please refer to the Sim-Diasca Developer Guide for more implementation-level information about actors.